nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 **How can a manuscript’s first five pages make you sit up and take notice?**

 The biggest factor is the hardest to quantify: it’s the author’s voice.
-I get really excited when I read a story where the author writes in a way that feels natural, engaging, and well-developed in terms of style, sentence, structure, and basic scene pacing.
+I get really excited when I read a story where the author writes in a way that feels natural, engaging, and well-developed in terms of style, sentence structure, and basic scene pacing.
 I also feel most drawn into stories where the opening pages give me a good sense of who the main character is and what they want out of life.

 **What can writers expect from working with you during #RevPit, including communication?**